icaroqr/booking/README.md

 ```
 mvn spring-boot:run
 ```
-Open this URL in your browser to check if the API is online, if it does, it has already created the database tables, and you can proceed:
+Open this URL in your browser to check if the API is running, if it does, it has already created the database tables, and you can proceed:
 ```
 http://localhost:8080/swagger-ui.html#/
 ```